In 2018, the app as we know it turned 10. We’ve come a long way since the launch of the first 500 apps on the first iteration of Apple’s App Store.

 From a business perspective, for Amazon its Amazon AppStore serves as an add value proposition for people who trust the company’s brand and purchase on the Amazon’s online store a great number of various products.
 Amazon doesn’t consider its app store from a revenue generating perspective.
 That’s why Amazon provides its customers Android apps and doesn’t invest in creating its own mobile software ecosystem, as Apple and Google do with their iOS and Android OS respectively.

-This guide to app statistics is divided into the following sections:
+For those looking for app stats and data, this guide to app statistics is divided into the following sections:

 We’re putting together the data to analyze three biggest and the most dynamically evolving mobile application stores – the App Store, Google Play and Amazon AppStore.
 This guide covers both app statistics and app store statistics to build a comprehensive snapshot of the mobile app ecosystem in 2017.